llingg/behaviour-benchmarking/README.md

 However, it is suggested to develop as you wish but then for the actual Benchmarking to use the way explained above which uses a lighter version of the launch files.

 ## Benchmarking
-First of all run the hw_check you can find within the cloned behaviour-benchmarking repository.
+First of all, for each Duckiebot involved,  run the hw_check you can find within the cloned behaviour-benchmarking repository.
 Therefor follow the following steps:
 * Go into the folder hw_check by running:
   `cd ~/behaviour-benchmarking/packages/hw_check`
 * Build the container by running: